liflab/beepbeep-3-book/markdown/core/README.md

 In the previous example, if we name the three input streams *x*, *y* and *z*, the processor chain we created corresponds informally to the expression (*x*+*y*)×*z*.
 However, having to write each arithmetical operator as an individual processor can become tedious.
 After all, (*x*+*y*)×*z* is itself a function *f*(*x*,*y*,*z*) of three variables; isn't there a way to create a `Function` object corresponding to this expression, and to give *that* to a single `ApplyFunction` processor?

 Fortunately, the answer is yes.
 It is possible to create complex functions by composing simpler ones, through the use of a special `Function` object called the [FunctionTree](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/FunctionTree.html).
-As its name implies, a `FunctionTree` is exactly that: a tree structure whose nodes can either be:
+As its name implies, a <!--\index{FunctionTree@\texttt{FunctionTree}} \texttt{FunctionTree}-->`FunctionTree`<!--/i--> is exactly that: a tree structure whose nodes can either be:

 - a `Function` object;
 - another `FunctionTree`;